privacyguides/privacyguides.org/README.md

 3. Install Python **3.12**.
 4. Install **pipenv**: `pip install pipenv`
 5. Install dependencies: `pipenv install --dev` (install [Pillow and CairoSVG](https://squidfunk.github.io/mkdocs-material/setup/setting-up-social-cards/#dependencies) as well to generate social cards)
-6. Serve the site locally: `MKDOCS_INHERIT=mkdocs-production.yml pipenv run mkdocs serve --config-file config/mkdocs.en.yml` (set `CARDS=true` to generate social cards)
+6. Serve the site locally: `pipenv run mkdocs serve --config-file mkdocs-production.yml` (set `CARDS=true` to generate social cards)
     - The site will be available at `http://localhost:8000`
-    - You can build the site locally with `MKDOCS_INHERIT=mkdocs-production.yml pipenv run mkdocs build --config-file config/mkdocs.en.yml`
+    - You can build the site locally with `pipenv run mkdocs build --config-file mkdocs-production.yml`
     - This version of the site should be identical to the live, production version

 If you commit to `main` with commits signed with your SSH key, you should add your SSH key to [`.allowed_signers`](/.allowed_signers) in this repo.

-### Local Translated Site Builds

-1. Install the [Crowdin CLI Tool](https://developer.crowdin.com/cli-tool) (`brew install crowdin`)
-2. Set the `CROWDIN_PERSONAL_TOKEN` environment variable to your Crowdin personal access token
-3. Run `crowdin download` in the root of this repo
-4. Import the language's environment variables: `set -a; source includes/strings.fr.env; set +a` (replacing fr with the appropriate language)
-5. Serve the site locally: `pipenv run mkdocs serve --config-file config/mkdocs.fr.yml` (replacing fr with the appropriate language in [/config](/config))

-Translations downloaded from Crowdin are [.gitignore](/.gitignore)'d, so any local changes to the translated site cannot be committed to this repo.
-Actual modifications need to be made on Crowdin.
-As an alternative to steps 1-3, you can copy the folders from [privacyguides/i18n](https://github.com/privacyguides/i18n) to the root of this repo to obtain the translated files.

 ## Releasing